The Kingdom of our God

 Engaging with critical scholarship but designed to be accessible for those beginning formal theological study or Christians who want to go deeper in their understanding of the book, The Kingdom of Our God demonstrates that the words of the prophets can still speak to us today

-This book will compliment the similar approach taken by Mark Scarlata in The Abiding Presence: A Theological Commentary on Exodus (published July 2018).
+This book will compliment the similar approach taken by Mark Scarlata in The Abiding Presence: a theological commentary on Exodus (2018) and by Isabelle Hamley in God of Justice and Mercy: a theological commentary on Judges (2021).

 The State of the Nation (1.1?5.30) 15